ggassmann/Zombie-Total-Conversion-Craft/src/main/resources/assets/zombietc/models/README.txt

 If some faces are missing, Ctrl-N will attempt to autocorrect normals.
 Otherwise use w -> Flip Normals to manually fix each face

+Groups are not supported by AdvancedModelLoader (You can tell if a model has groups if a line starts with 'g')

-If a model still doesn't load after joining and converting to triangles, remove all lines that start with 'o'
+If a model still doesn't load after joining and converting to triangles, remove all lines that start with 'o' in the .obj file